SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: bad
-Figure: Bad Example - this level of data should not be returned in a production environment
+Figure: Bad example - this level of data should not be returned in a production environment
 :::

 ### Provide a Tracking or Correlation ID